praekelt/numi-api/docs/index.rst

          "title": "Service Rating Survey",
          "url": "/projects/23/dialogues/21",
          "is_archived": false,
-         "is_unpublished": false
+         "is_published": false
        }]
      }

+  :query boolean is_archived:
+    If ``false``, only return unarchived dialogues.
+If ``true``, only return archived dialogues.
+If omitted, both archived and unarchived dialogues are retrieved.

+  :query boolean is_published:
+    If ``false``, only return unpublished dialogues.
+If ``true``, only return published dialogues.
+If omitted, both published and unpublished dialogues are retrieved.

+  :query boolean has_changes:
+    If ``false``, only return dialogues without unpublished changes.
+If ``true``, only return dialogues with unpublished changes.
+If omitted, dialogues with published and unpublished changes are retrieved.

-  :>json string id: The dialogue's identifier
+  :>json string id:
+    The dialogue's identifier

-  :>json string title: The dialogue's human-readable title :>json string url: API url for accessing the dialogue description.
+  :>json string title:
+    The dialogue's human-readable title

+  :>json string url:
+    API url for accessing the dialogue description.

-  :>json boolean is_archived: Flag representing whether this dialogue has been archived.
+  :>json boolean is_archived:
+    Flag representing whether this dialogue has been archived.

-  :>json boolean is_published: Flag representing whether this dialogue has been published before.
+  :>json boolean is_published:
+    Flag representing whether this dialogue has been published before.

-  :>json boolean has_changes: Flag representing whether this dialogue has unpublished changes.
+  :>json boolean has_changes:
+    Flag representing whether this dialogue has unpublished changes.

 .. http:get:: /projects/(str:project_id)/dialogues/(str:dialogue_id)